cloudposse/packages/README.md

-doctl                     1.33.1     A command line tool for DigitalOcean services emailcli                  1.0.3      Command line email sending client written in Go. fargate                   0.3.2      CLI for AWS Fargate fetch                     0.3.7      fetch makes it easy to download files, folders, and release assets from a specific git commit, branch, or tag of public andssss figurine                  1.0.1      Print your name in style fzf                       0.18.0     A command-line fuzzy finder ghr                       0.13.0     Upload multiple artifacts to GitHub Releases in parallel
+doctl                     1.33.1     A command line tool for DigitalOcean services emailcli                  1.0.3      Command line email sending client written in Go. fargate                   0.3.2      CLI for AWS Fargate fetch                     0.3.7      fetch makes it easy to download files, folders, and release assets from a specific git commit, branch, or tag figurine                  1.0.1      Print your name in style fzf                       0.18.0     A command-line fuzzy finder ghr                       0.13.0     Upload multiple artifacts to GitHub Releases in parallel